swrobel/meta-surf-forecast/README.md

 1. Choose CSV from the dropdown at the bottom & copy the coordinates string.
 1. Run `rails console`, then run `SpotFinder.new('{string}').formatted_spots`.
 1. Copy the output and paste it into the spots array in `seeds.rb`, then make sure to assign each spot to the right subregion & delete extraneous fields (`msw_name`, `match_type`, `distance`).
-1. If the spot is in California, get the Spitcast spot id & slug (unique text id) [their spot list API](http://api.spitcast.com/api/county/spots/orange-county/) (you can change the county at the end of the URL).
-The slug is `spot_id_char` in their API.
 1. It's strongly encouraged to add all spots for a particular county or region rather than just a single one.
 Be a pal!
 1. Submit a pull request and I'll get it on the site ASAP!